mkordas/feedback-loops-presentation/README.md

 ## What it is?

-* anything that gives opprotunity to inspect and adapt
+* anything that gives opportunity to inspect and adapt
 * ability to make constant adjustments
 * do a thing and check how it went
 * cost per assumption...